 This text is meant purely as a documentation tool and has no legal effect.
 The Union's institutions do not assume any liability for its contents.
 The authentic versions of the relevant acts, including their preambles, are those published in the Official Journal of the European Union and available in EUR-Lex.
-Those official texts are directly accessible through the links embedded in this document ightharpoonup Directive 2009/138/EC of the European Parliament and of the council of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II) (recast)
+Those official texts are directly accessible through the links embedded in this document of 25 November 2009 on the taking-up and pursuit of the business of Insurance and Reinsurance (Solvency II)